-When complete, this green energy project will supply up to 40% of the PHP facility’s required electrical power.
-The plan envisions delivering the renewable energy to PHP, thereby improving control over the facility’s costs.
-These measures will contribute to the facility’s long term global competitiveness and sustainability and reduce its carbon footprint.
+When complete, this green energy project will have the capacity to supply at least 60% of the PHP facility’s required electrical power.
+By diversifying Nova Scotia’s electricity supply, we will be operating with a cleaner energy mix.
 This project is aligned with the Government of Canada's commitment for the country to achieve net-zero GHG emissions by 2050 and it will also contribute to the Nova Scotia Government’s goal of achieving 80% renewable electricity by 2030.

 Currently, wind offers the most cost effective, appropriately sized renewable energy source available.
 The project team has and will continue to look at other energy solutions to augment this project, including large scale storage options.
-By diversifying Port Hawkesbury Paper’s energy mix, the company will be operating in a more environmentally conscious manner, clearing the way for a healthy business that can continue to benefit the region’s economy and provide well-paying jobs in rural Nova Scotia.
-This project allows us to support the province to proactively pursue green energy sources and help us all move away from using coal.
+By helping to diversify Nova Scotia’s electricity mix, the company will in turn be using a cleaner electricity mix, clearing the way for a healthier business that can continue to benefit the region’s economy and provide well-paying jobs in rural Nova Scotia.
+This project allows us to support the province to proactively pursue green energy sources and help us all move away from using coal for generation of energy.

 The Project site was selected according to the main wind farm development drivers: